MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 ### **Exercise 1: Set up a Calling Plan (Optional)**

-In this exercise you will set up one of your users with a Calling Plan Trial.
+In this exercise, you will set up one of your users with a Calling Plan Trial.
 You will need to start the trial, order a phone number from Microsoft as your provider and enable your user to use this phone number when making outgoing calls.